 - urine that has an unusual smell

 Cloudy urine is commonly caused by an infection, which may be treated with antibiotics.
 However, continued use of antibiotics has caused the development of antibiotic resistance, which has become a serious health concern.
-These home remedies for UTIs, which lead to cloudy urine, help to boost your immune system and flush out harmful bacteria.
+Certain home remedies for UTIs, which can lead to cloudy smelly urine, help to boost your immune system and flush out harmful bacteria.

 A UTI is caused by bacteria that colonize in the urinary tract.
 Probiotics are used to help repopulate the normal flora of the GI tract.
-They aid the gastrointestinal tract or vagina to resist invasion and adhesion of pathogens, enhance the immune system, increase the population of good bacteria, and regulate the intestinal flora.
-(9)
+They aid the gastrointestinal tract or vagina to resist invasion and adhesion of pathogens like E. coli, enhance the immune system, increase the population of good bacteria, and regulate the intestinal flora.

 Derived from the petroselinum plant, parsley has been used as a natural detox remedy and anti-inflammatory agent.
-Apigenin, the main component of parsley, has shown to possess diuretic effects in addition to anti-inflammatory properties, which are essential in the treatment of UTIs.
-(11)
+Parsley extract has shown to possess diuretic effects in addition to anti-inflammatory properties, which are essential in the treatment of UTIs.

 Garlic is well-known for its antibacterial, antifungal and antiviral properties, which are attributed to the presence of allicin.
 Garlic also exhibits anti-inflammatory, antioxidant and immune-boosting effects that aid in the treatment of urinary tract infections that can cause cloudy urine.
 Research suggests that the combination of garlic oil and parsley in pill form can inhibit bacterial growth and reproduction.